 First made available in June 2016, the ABCs of Washington, DC is now available at a number of DC’s independent bookshops and specialty stores, including Politics & Prose, Busboys and Poets, East City Bookshop, and Walls of Books.
 Lisa and I pride ourselves on being local authors working directly with one of a kind independent stores across DC communities.
 As part of our community outreach, we love to host interactive story times with our ABCs of Washington, DC at some of our wonderful retailers.
-Our upcoming story times include Walls of Books (12/2 at 11am) and Skillzone (12/9 at 11:30am).
+A few upcoming events are: Storybook Magic, Children’s National Hospital – Tuesday, April 24 at 11:00am, First Sunday Arts Festival – Sunday, May 6 (Annapolis) and Story time at Busboys and Poets, Takoma Park – Tuesday, May 15 at 9:30am.
 For those who are not local and wish to purchase our book, the ABCs of Washington, DC is also available on our Baby Ventures website, in local book stores, and can be found on Amazon.

 BB: What’s up next?